YAlmonkari/RaspberryPiSteamingAndPictures/README.md

 with a raspberrian strech and a copy of a ffmpeg installed.

 In order to run them (./file.sh) you have to make them executable by typing: chmod +x file.sh

+2 addisonal files are for takeing Black and White pictures and videos with a raspberry pi 4b+ and a HQ Camera module.